 The WIPO Secretariat opened a regional office in Singapore in 2005.
 Amendments to the Trademark Act passed in January 2007 fulfilled Singapore’s obligations in WIPO’s revised Singapore Treaty on the Law of Trademarks.

-Singapore ranked 11th out of 53 in the world in the 2020 U.S. Chamber of Commerce’s International Intellectual Property (IP) Index.
-The index noted that Singapore’s key strengths include an advanced national IP framework and efforts to accelerate research, patent examination, and grants.
-The index also lauded Singapore as a global leader in patent protection and online copyright enforcement.
-Despite a decrease in estimated software piracy from 35 percent in 2009 to 27 percent in 2020, the index noted that piracy levels remain high for a developed, high-income country.
-Lack of transparency and data on customs seizures of IP-infringing goods is also noted as a key area of weakness.
+Singapore ranked 11th out of 55 in the world in the 2023 United States Chamber of Commerce’s International Intellectual Property (IP) Index.
+The index noted that Singapore’s key strengths include an advanced national IP framework and active efforts to accelerate patent prosecution.
+The index also lauded Singapore as a global leader in online copyright enforcement.
+Despite a decrease in estimated software piracy from 35 percent in 2009 to 27 percent in 2021, the index noted that piracy levels remain high for a developed, high-income country.
+A crucial weakness is the lack of transparency and data on customs seizures of IP-infringing goods.

 In any foreign market, companies should consider several general principles for effective protection of their intellectual property.
 For background, link to our article on Protecting Intellectual Property and Stopfakes.gov for more resources.